emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 In the test we verify that if the user is not signed in the model will be nil and the policy object will return fasle which will move the pipeflow to the left and won't let the other steps to be executed.

 Now that we have the data structure we need to actually show it to the User therefore we call `render BlogPost::Cell::New` and we pass the `Reform::Form` object to the cell class with `result["contract.default"]`.
-We actually need to pass more information to the cell in order to have a better looking and smarter application, so we need to pass for exaple `current_user`, the `layout` and all the information that the cell class needs to elaborate.
+We actually need to pass more information to the cell in order to have a better looking and smarter application, so we need to pass for exaple `current_user`, `flash` messages, the `layout` and all the information that the cell class needs to elaborate.
 This more information are basically the same for all the cell classes so we create a `render` method in `application_controller`:

 {{ "app/controllers/application_controller.rb:render:../trailblazer-guides:operation-03" | tsnippet }}